 For example, CPROP has partnered with Tampa Bay brokerage, RE/MAX Action First, to re-imagine the residential brokerage model in an age of discount and fixed fee seller commissions.
 Together, we are exploring how to leverage the licensed agent network to monetize data with which they come into contact every day.
 The project involves re-shaping the agent-consumer relationship so that it has a longer life, and not just based on doing a one-off property transaction.
 Moreover, we will be trialing a method to generate HomeFAQsSM reports with the goal of marketing them in the consumer market, as well as in the insurance, title and mortgage sectors.

-4. What other blockchain real estate use cases are you excited about?
+4. What other blockchain use cases in real estate are you excited about?